 After you give birth, I carefully assess you and your baby to make sure you’re both doing well.
-I usually stay at least 4 hours after you birth, but don’t worry - I won’t need to be entertained; this is usually when I sit in the kitchen & enjoy a cup of tea while catching up on charting and checking in with you every once in a while!
+I usually stay at least 3-4 hours after your birth, but don’t worry - I won’t need to be entertained; this is usually when I sit in the kitchen & enjoy a cup of tea while catching up on charting and checking in with you every once in a while!
 I also do a complete newborn exam during this time.
-Once I tuck you and your baby in, I make sure you have my contact info handy before I leave so you can call if questions come up.
+Before I leave, I make sure you have my contact info handy so you can call if questions come up.

 Midwife Fees and Insurance Coverage

 I work hard to charge fair prices for services and meet the financial needs of my clients.
-I’m able to accept cash, check, & credit card payments and am in network with some insurance companies - including all NM Centennial plans.
+I’m able to accept cash, check, card payments and Venmo/paypal, & I’m in network with some insurance companies - including all NM Centennial plans.
 Coverage for services varies from plan to plan, so I recommend that you ask your insurance company directly about what they will cover.
-Payment plans, sliding scale, and individualized plans are available as needed.
+Payment and individualized plans are available as needed.

 - This includes a $300 registration fee which is due by 20 weeks.
 This is because I am only able to take a limited number of clients per due month, so it ‘reserves’ your spot as my client.

-- We are fortunate in NM that quite a few insurance carriers cover home birth, including all Centennial/Medicaid plans.
+- We are fortunate in NM that quite a few insurance carriers cover some costs for home birth, including all Centennial/Medicaid plans.
 Please talk to me about whether this applies to you (and if so, let your insurance carrier know how cool this is!)

 - For insured clients, labs & ultrasounds are billed directly to your insurance.
 For self-pay clients, you will need to cover these costs but I will work with you to figure out the most affordable way to do this.

-- It is fine to pay me over the course of your pregnancy rather than all at once.
-Please just keep me posted about your financial needs/situation.
+- It’s fine to pay me over the course of your pregnancy rather than all at once.
+Please keep me posted about your financial needs/situation.

-- I ask that payment is complete by your 36th week of pregnancy.
+- Please complete payment by 36wks of pregnancy.
 This allows me to pay for supplies & an assistant in preparation for your birth.